lvillasen/RedPitaya-Hello-World/README.md

 -  From the menu Add Module add trigger.
 -  From the Add IP menu add *Utility Buffer* and rigth-click on the plus sign to display the differential IBUF_DS_P and IBUF_DS_N inputs.
 -  From the *Create Port* menu add the 3 input ports shown in Fig. 2.Trigger.png. and make the wire connections shown.
+-  From the *Add IP* menu add a Binary Counter and enable CE and SCLR as shown.
+-  From the *Add IP* menu add 3 Slices and configure according to Figs. 3.Slice_CE.png, 3,Slice_SCLR.png and 3.Slice_Treshold.png.
+- Finally, wire as shown in Fig.2.Trigger_Counter.png.
+- From the menu click on *Validate Design*

 - In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'